Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - A part of the payment of buying something before you pay the rest
     - A **deposit of %10** is required.
 - The money for renting something.
 (It will be given back to you)

+## Desiccate

+- To remove the moisture from
+    - Desiccated fruit’

+## Deteriorate

+- Decay
+    - The relations between the two countries have been deteriorating for sometime.

 ## Discount